NeoNova111/Portfolio/README.md

 I also worked on <a href="https://www.studio-fizbin.com/">Studio Fizbin's "Project: Kokidon"</a> as a programmer for 6 months, during an internship.
 As of October 2023, the game has not been fully announced/ released yet so I can not talk about my specific contributions at this point.

 Please consider my priority list if you are short on time and can only look at a few of my projects.
-Or just refer to the showreels linked at the bottom of each of the project pages, to get a quick overview of my most relevant contributions for said project (they are all bite-sized with a length of 1 minute and 30 seconds each).
+Or just refer to the showreels linked at the top of the project pages, to get a quick overview of my most relevant contributions for said project (they are all bite-sized with a length of 1 minute and 30 seconds each).

 Of course, I still encourage you to take a look at all of them ;)
 ----------